openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 for configuring the operating system components and anything that runs on the device outside of MicroShift.

+Administrators of edge devices may have little or no control over the network to which the devices are attached, especially the DNS or DHCP services on those networks.
+Edge devices are unlikely to have DNS entries added for MicroShift.
+MicroShift itself must also tolerate the host changing IP address when a DHCP lease expires or the host reboots.

 Many of the OpenShift APIs are not relevant for edge device use cases.
 We are starting with the absolute minimal set for now because it will be easier to add more APIs later than it will be to remove anything.
+It is meant as a pure runtime tool, and will not be used for build/dev-cluster use cases, therefore we will not include Builds, BuildConfigs, etc.  MicroShift is not an interactive, multi-user environment, therefore we do not include some of the authorization APIs such as users, projects, etc.  It doesn't manage OS or infrastructure, so we do not include MachineConfig and related APIs.
+MicroShift is a monolith, therefore we do not include any cluster configuration APIs.

 In addition to the standard APIs included in core Kubernetes, the OpenShift APIs supported will be:

 * route.openshift.io/v1 for Routes
 * security.openshift.io/v1 for SecurityContextConstraints